 The definitions of disparate impact and disproportionate burden included in MTS Policy 42 are used in this analysis.
 The definitions require that the percentage of adversely affected minority or low-income populations be no more than 10 percent higher than the percentage of minority or low-income populations within the MTS service area for a service reduction.
-Conversely, for a service improvement or new service, the percentage of benefitted non-minority or non-low-income populations cannot be more than 10 percent higher than the percentage of populations cannot be more than 10 percent higher than the percentage of non-minority and non-low-income populations within the service area.
+Conversely, for a service improvement or new service, the percentage of benefitted non-minority or non-low-income populations cannot be more than 10 percent higher than the percentage of non-minority and non-low-income populations within the service area.